"Masuda-cho, Yokote City" is a preservation area lined with unique merchants with built-in houses [Akita Prefecture]

 Because the outside of the storehouse was completely covered with a building called a Saya, the storehouse inside could not be seen.
 The sheath is built to protect the storehouse from the weight of snow.

-This unique structure is called ``ucha'' and is said to be commonly seen in the Tohoku region, especially in areas with heavy snowfall.
-[Uchikura] is built next to the long and narrow main house, and is used as a storage room (document storage) for property and important ledgers, as well as a tatami room where the inside is used as a living space such as a tatami room.
-It is thought that document storage has been a common usage since the Edo period, and that it became a zashiki storage after the Meiji period.
+The [built-in] is built following the long, narrow main building and is used as a storage (document storehouse) for property and important ledgers, and as a tatami room where the interior of the storehouse is used as a living space such as a tatami room.
+The documentary was a common use since the Edo period, and is thought to have been made into a tatami room after the Meiji period.

 On the other hand, there are also ``outer storehouses'' that are built separately from the main building to be used for brewing sake, miso, etc., or for storage, and some of them are covered with sheaths, making it difficult to notice the existence of the storehouses from the outside. yeah.